FEAR / ITALY / REAL LIFE

 ‘The next train leaves in thirty minutes, so you should both be going.’
 As we grabbed our bags to leave, he handed us each a small book, a gift for our work.
 ‘I am sorry it had to end like this,’ he said, and smiled sadly.

 When we went out to the car, Karen called after us, ‘you’re welcome to stay for a couple days if you’re ever back in the area!’
 (After kicking us out in the midst of a pandemic, in the middle of nowhere, with zero travel options available).
-She winced as she hugged me goodbye, but then pulled Emily in for a long, hard hug, until Emily writhed out of it and Karen planted two wet kisses on her forehead.
+She winced as she hugged me goodbye, but then pulled Cora in for a long, hard hug, until Cora writhed out of it and Karen planted two wet kisses on her forehead.

 In the car, looking back at the house which was now a greying shade of cream, with newly-dug trenches by the swimming pool (by us), exposed brick wall which had the old plaster removed (by us), dilapidated brickwork which had been polished to perfection (by us), we felt proud of the work we had done – even if the boss had been the worst possible person to work for.